Football clubs

 1914 - Present

-There are definite records of a Hollington United team competing for the Hillier Cup in 1902-03 and 1904-05, but then no longer reported on in the local press.
-St Johns Hollington United was formed in 1907 and played in interesting colours of “chocolate and amber with navy blue knickers”.
-The side, who carried on playing friendlies, played games at Drapers Field and Moon’s Field in Silverhill.
-In 1909 it was reported that the club owed money to Hastings Athletic for use of their Silverhill pitch (Drapers), months after playing their last game and then disbanding.
-The club made a brief return before the outbreak of World War One.
+There are confirmed records of a Hollington United competing for the Hillier Cup in 1902–03 and 1904–05, after which they disappear from the local press.
+In 1907 St Johns Hollington United were formed, playing in distinctive colours of “chocolate and amber with navy blue knickers”.
+They played friendlies at Drapers Field and Moon’s Field in Silverhill, though by 1909 the club was reported to owe money to Hastings Athletic for the use of Drapers Field, months after playing their final match, and they subsequently disbanded.
+The side made a brief return before the outbreak of the First World War.

-In 1914 a team named Silverdale were reported to be playing games, who following the First World War, competed for the 1920-21 Carlisle Cup.
-In August 1921, it was reported Silverdale United had changed name to Hollington United and the history of this club carries on uninterrupted.
-Hollington ended the 1923-24 season as Hastings League champions and joined the East Sussex League ahead of the 1924-25 season, which they went onto win four times throughout the 1920s and 30s.
+In 1914 a team named Silverdale were reported to be active, later competing in the 1920–21 Carlisle Cup.
+In August 1921, Silverdale United were reported to have changed their name to Hollington United, and the continuous modern history of the club begins from this point.
+Hollington won the Hastings League title in 1923–24 and joined the East Sussex League ahead of the 1924–25 season, going on to win the league four times during the 1920s and 1930s.

-The team played their home games at Old Roar Road up until 1930, going onto use pitches at Old Church Road, Blacklands Farm and Wishing Tree Road until the outbreak of World War Two.
-Following the war the team once again established themselves as prominent local team and spent a short spell away from the Gibbons Memorial Field.
-During this time the side played home games on a pitch accessed via Windmill Road, in a largely rural area and at Silverhill.
-The club returned to the Gibbons Field in the early 1950s and whilst their rivals, including Rye United and Hastings Rangers, joined the newly formed Sussex County League Division Two, Hollington remained in the East Sussex League.
+The team played their home fixtures at Old Roar Road until 1930 before using grounds at Old Church Road, Blacklands Farm and Wishing Tree Road until the Second World War.
+After the war, they quickly re‑established themselves as a prominent local side and spent a period playing away from the Gibbons Memorial Field, using a pitch accessed via Windmill Road—then a largely rural area—as well as the Silverhill ground.
+The club returned to Gibbons Field in the early 1950s.
+While other strong local clubs, including Rye United and Hastings Rangers, joined the newly formed Sussex County League Division Two, Hollington remained in the East Sussex League.

-Hollington remained an ever present name in the league with the Gibbons Field as their home; however, by the late 2000s work had started to replace their ageing changing facilities with a new building and the first and seconds teams were forced to play elsewhere, using Tile Kiln as their temporary home.
-The new clubhouse was opened in 2008, which alongside the fully railed off pitch gave Hollington the best facilities in the East Sussex League.
+Hollington continued to be a constant presence in the league, with Gibbons Field their home.
+By the late 2000s, work had begun to replace their ageing changing facilities, forcing the first and second teams to play temporarily at Tile Kiln.
+The new clubhouse opened in 2008, and together with the fully railed pitch, it provided Hollington with some of the best facilities in the East Sussex League..

-An extremely successful 2010s included the club ending the 2016-17 and 2017-18 season as East Sussex League champions and making the step up to the Mid Sussex League Premier Division ahead of the 2018-19 season.
-Their debut season in the Mi Sussex League was a successful one, finishing runners up to Cuckfield Rangers and Charlwood in the league and MSL Senior Charity Cup respectively and winning the Sussex Intermediate Cup.
-The following two seasons would go onto be interrupted by Covid 19 lockdown restrictions, however the club finished the 2020-21 season as Mid Sussex League champions after winning the Premier Division (Top) mini-league.
+The 2010s proved extremely successful.
+Hollington were crowned East Sussex League champions in 2016–17 and 2017–18, earning promotion to the Mid Sussex League Premier Division ahead of the 2018–19 season.
+Their debut campaign was an impressive one, finishing runners‑up to Cuckfield Rangers and Charlwood in the league and the MSL Senior Charity Cup respectively, and winning the Sussex Intermediate Cup.
+Although the following two seasons were interrupted by Covid‑19 restrictions, the club completed the 2020–21 season as Mid Sussex League champions after winning the Premier Division (Top) mini‑league.

 Read an article about Hollington United by David Bauckham on his website.